 Enduring Through It

-When you choose to endure through your child’s addiction, you make the choice to believe that you can simply wait it out.
-You hope that it will sort itself out overtime, without any concerted effort on anyone’s end.
+When you choose to endure through your child’s addiction, you choose to believe that you can simply wait it out.
+You hope that it will sort itself out over time, without any concerted effort on anyone’s end.

 Controlling, Blaming, or Shaming